zham411/AMLSim/README.md

-Please cite our following papers if you use the data set for your publications.

-BibTeX
-@misc{AMLSim, author = {Toyotaro Suzumura and Hiroki Kanezashi}, title = {{Anti-Money Laundering Datasets}: {InPlusLab} Anti-Money Laundering DataDatasets}, howpublished = {\url{http://github.com/IBM/AMLSim/}}, year = 2021 }

 EvolveGCN: Evolving Graph Convolutional Networks for Dynamic Graphs https://arxiv.org/abs/1902.10191

 Scalable Graph Learning for Anti-Money Laundering: A First Look https://arxiv.org/abs/1812.00076

-**Important: Please use the "master" branch for the practical use and testing.
-Other branches such as "new-schema" are outdated and unstable.
-[Wiki pages](https://github.com/IBM/AMLSim/wiki/) are still under construction and some of them do not catch up with the latest implementations.
-Please refer this README.md instead.**

 # AMLSim
-This project aims at building a multi-agent simulator of anti-money laundering - namely AML, and sharing synthetically generated data so that researchers can design and implement their new algorithms over the unified data.
+This project aims at building a multi-agent simulator of anti-money laundering - namely AML, and sharing synthetically generated data so that it can be designed and implemented with new algorithms over the unified data.

 # Dependencies